-TotalEnergies to raise fossil fuel production
+Totalenergies To Raise Fossil Fuel Production

-French oil and gas major TotalEnergies said Wednesday that it would boost fossil fuel production over the next five years, a reversal after years of reducing output.
+(MENAFN- Jordan Times) PARIS - French oil and gas major TotalEnergies said on Wednesday that it would boost fossil fuel production over the next five years, a reversal after years of reducing output.

 The group's oil and gas production had been dropping every year between 2019 and 2022.